Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 ### Data Requirements

-The mapper program was developed, based on the input dataset in a text file with over 10,000 JSON objects.
+The mapper program was developed, based on the input dataset in a text file with 19,404 JSON objects.
 The reducer program was developed from the sorted output file from the mapper program, which was also in a text file with JSON objects.

 The detail of the input dataset was as follows: